Syllabub: History

 a quart of thick cream, and half a pint of sack, the juice of two Seville oranges or lemons, grate in the peel of two lemons, half a pound of double refined sugar.

-The ingredients were whipped together, and then poured into glasses.
-The curdled cream separated and floated to the top of the glass.
+These were whipped together and poured into glasses.
+The curdled cream separated and floated to the top.
+The milk and cream used in those days would have been thicker and modern recipes require adjustments to achieve the desired effect.